- Download & Buy

 Asx refers to the rebar in the X-direction (parallel to X-axis) and is obtained based on the value Mux.
 Asy refers to the rebar in the Y-direction (parallel to Y-axis) and is obtained based on the value of Muy.
 Please note Mux is different than Mxx and Muy is different Myy (Mux and Muy are the equivalent design bending moments).
-More information about this topic can be found in Sections 2.12 and 2.13 in spMats Manual.
+More information about this topic can be found in Sections 2.4.1 in spMats Manual.

 Does the program check punching shear around columns and piles?

 One-way shear and two-way punching shear are not checked by spMats v10.00 and additional hand calculation may be required if needed.
 StructurePoint is developing a comprehensive investigation feature for two-way (punching) shear that will be added to the next release of spMats.
 It will cover much more detailed and rigorous calculations of the corner, edge, and interior columns/piles as compared to the limited feature in spMats v8.50.
 More information about this topic can be found in Section 2.15 in spMats v.8.5 Manual.

 What is the maximum amount of nodes and load combinations?